teyc/b2b/README.md

           dotnet run
           ls -l

-  21. To log out from docker, use CTRL+D
+  2. To log out from docker, use CTRL+D

-  22. To log out from your session, use CTRL+D
+  3. To log out from your session, use CTRL+D

+  4. Note, this machine has 2GB memory, docker is virtualization without the overhead

 For administrators Configuration
 ========================================